bobdavies2000/OpenCVB/README.md

 that enables any of the solutions to be reused.
 The result is a toolkit for solving incrementally bigger problems.
 The philosophy behind this approach is that human vision is not computationally intensive but is built on many almost trivial algorithms working together.
-Computer vision problem are not huge but there are an unmanageable number of them.
+Computer vision problems are not huge;
+there are just an unmanageable number of them.
 The first step – combining many different algorithms into a single app – is the motivation for OpenCVB’s organization.